 It’s been five years since anyone in baseball has recorded a 30/30 season, the rare feat of hitting at least 30 home runs while stealing at least 30 bases.
 The last two players to reach the milestone were Mike Trout and Ryan Braun in 2012, who both finished second respectively in the MVP voting that year.

-Dating back to 2007, only 12 players have reached that mark, including beloved Met third baseman, David Wright in ’07.
-Wright had his best statistical season that year, reaching career highs in the triple slash line of AVG, OBP, and SLG.
+Dating back to 2007, only 12 players have reached that mark, including beloved Met third baseman David Wright in ’07.
+Wright had his best statistical season that year, reaching career highs in the triple slash line of average, on-base percentage, and slugging.
 He was also the first Met player to achieve a 30/30 season since 1991, when another beloved third baseman was recording his third such season within a five year span.

 Howard Johnson, or “HoJo”, was a rare combination of speed and power in the late 1980s to early ’90s.
 Drafted by the Detroit Tigers in the first round of the January 1979 secondary draft as a pitcher, Johnson was soon converted to the infield where the Tigers saw promise of his talents; swiping 103 bases and slugging 58 home runs from 1979-82.